Probiome for Canine Bladder Cancer

 • History of chronic gastrointestinal problems, skin problems

-• Diagnosed with or treated for fecal parasites within the last three weeks
+• Diagnosed with or treated for fecal parasites within the last three weeks.

-• Antibiotics within the last three weeks
+• Treated with antibiotics within the last three weeks.

-• Probiotic therapy or consuming a diet or treat containing probiotics within the last three weeks
+• Probiotic therapy or consuming a diet or treat containing probiotics within the last three weeks.

-• Fed a raw diet in the last three weeks
+• Fed a raw diet in the last three weeks.

-• Any history of chemotherapy or radiation, including for previous cancers
+• Any history of chemotherapy or radiation, including for previous cancers.

 • Additional requirements to participate in this study that will be determined by the veterinarian based on the screening appointment.